nyorain/vil/docs/own/cow.md

 We need special handling for resource destruction: We'd have to make sure to keep the resource alive until our copy submission finishes.

+### Timing & sync

+What if the gui has a pending submission using an application resource for drawing (cow saved us a copy) but then the application modifies
+it:

+- if it modifies it directly (e.g. MapMemory) we'd have to block in the call until our submission returns which is problematic.
+Maybe don't use the cow mechanism for mappable resources for now
+- if it modifies it via a submission, we can simply chain that submission to our gui submission (via timeline semaphore).

+---

+What if the gui is *recording* it's submission while this happens?
+We might have a race here.

+Solution: We somehow have to signal *in the cow object* whether the original object is *scheduled for use*.
+Just a semaphore isn't enough tho since we might not have it/it might be signaled.
+A timeline semaphore would probably solve it but create an ugly dependency where we have to make an application submission wait on our *cpu-side* gui rendering to finish by waiting on a semaphore/timepoint with an associated submission that is still being built.

+---

+The operation resolving the cow needs to be synced with *all* operations the application does involving the resource.
+Actually, it's only that strict for images since we might have to transition them.

 The transform feedback problem
 ==============================